-- Service cost - Net interest on the net defined benefit liability or asset - Remeasurements of net defined benefit liability or asset or asset.
-Net interest on the net defined benefit liability or asset is recognized as expense or income in the consolidated profit or loss.
+- Service cost - Net interest on the net defined benefit liability or asset - Remeasurements of net defined benefit liability or asset

 Service costs which include current service costs, past service costs and gains or losses on non-routine settlements are recognized as expense in the consolidated profit or loss.
 Past service costs are recognized when plan amendment or curtailment occurs.
 These amounts are calculated periodically by an independent qualified actuary.